mcnablab/DSIQspace/README.md

-A Study of Q-Space Sampling and Truncation in Diffusion Spectrum Imaging using 300 mT/m Gradients
+Q-Space Sampling and Truncation in Diffusion Spectrum Imaging
 ===========
-Data and codes reproduce all figures used in the paper.
+Data and codes stored in this repository can be used to reproduce all figures shown in the paper.

 Download and install the required software: